-EnCana maintains a Key Employee Stock Option Plan (the "ESOP").
+EnCana maintains an Employee Stock Option Plan (the "ESOP").
 The ESOP provides for the granting of options to purchase EnCana Common Shares to senior officers and to most other employees of EnCana and its subsidiaries.
 Subject to regulatory requirements, the terms, conditions and limitations of options granted under the ESOP are determined by the HRC Committee.

 Stock option grants are dependent upon competitive conditions, as outlined above, and individual performance.
-Options granted under the ESOP have an option price which is not less than the market price at the time the option was granted, have a term of five years and vest 30 percent on the first anniversary, 60 percent on the second anniversary and 100 percent on the third anniversary of the grant.
+Options granted under the ESOP have an option price which is not less than the market price at the time the option was granted, have a term of five years and vest 30 percent on the first anniversary, an additional 30 percent on the second anniversary and an additional 40 percent on the third anniversary of the grant.
+Additional vesting requirements based on pre-determined performance criteria may also apply to certain options.

-Commencing in 2004, all stock options granted under the ESOP have an associated tandem share appreciation right.
+Commencing in 2004, all stock options granted under the ESOP have an associated tandem stock appreciation right.